-12.0 Immunizations and Health-Related Clinical Requirements' Policy (Appendix B & C)
+11.0 Immunizations and Health-Related Clinical Requirements' Policy (Appendix B & C)

-- 12.1 It is mandatory that all University of Pikeville nursing students adhere to the immunization requirements listed in the Handbook which are based on Center for Disease Control (CDC) guidelines and agency requirements. - 12.2 Students who do not provide documentation of health-related requirements by a predetermined date may not continue in the clinical component of the course until they are in compliance.
-Students not in compliance are responsible for consequences of the removal from clinical experiences (i.e. course failure; dismissal from program). - 12.3 The determination that any vaccine is medically contraindicated must be documented by a healthcare provider and submitted to the Elliott School of Nursing.
-A signed declination form must be submitted if a student chooses not to receive the Hepatitis B vaccination.
-A Covid immunization exemption request due to sincerely held religious objection must be filed in a timely manner with the University's Covid Vaccination Exemption Committee that reviews exemption requests.
-The granting of exemption is not guaranteed. - 12.4 Students are responsible for all costs incurred from immunization and health-related clinical requirements, including but not limited to: physical exam, MMR, Hepatitis B, Tdap, Varicella, Covid, influenza, annual TB screening, annual liability insurance, current CPR certification, criminal background check, and drug screening. - 12.5 The documentation of health-related clinical requirements will be stored in a locked file cabinet or e-file separate from the student's academic record.
+- 11.1 It is mandatory that all University of Pikeville nursing students adhere to the immunization requirements listed in the Handbook which are based on Center for Disease Control (CDC) guidelines and agency requirements. - 11.2 Students who do not provide documentation of health-related requirements by a predetermined date may not continue in the clinical component of the course until they are in compliance.
+Students not in compliance are responsible for consequences of the removal from clinical experiences (i.e. course failure; dismissal from program). - 11.3 The determination that any vaccine is medically contraindicated must be documented by a healthcare provider and submitted to the Elliott School of Nursing.
+A signed declination form must be submitted if a student chooses not to receive the Hepatitis B vaccination. - 11.4 Students are responsible for all costs incurred from immunization and health-related clinical requirements, including but not limited to: physical exam, MMR, Hepatitis B, Tdap, Varicella, influenza, annual TB screening, annual liability insurance, current CPR certification, criminal background check, and drug screening.

+11.5 The documentation of health-related clinical requirements will be stored in a locked file cabinet or e-file separate from the student's academic record.
 The student may be given a copy of their health records during the nursing program or upon graduation.
 A signed release form may be required.

-12.6 Immunization and Health-Related Requirements
+11.6 Immunization and Health-Related Requirements